moclam1905/CocktailRecipes/README.md

 - 🎲 **Surprise Me!** - Shake your device to discover random cocktails with beautiful animations
 - 🧪 **Filter Lab** - Apply multiple filters like category, glass type, and alcohol content
 - 🌿 **Ingredient Explorer** - Browse ingredients in an interactive hexagon grid and discover related cocktails
+- 🥤 **Mocktail Corner** - Explore a garden-inspired section dedicated to alcohol-free drinks

 ## 🧪 Did You Know?